Policy Controller overview

 - Restrict the repositories a given container image can be pulled from.
 This constraint ensures any attempt to pull containers from unknown sources is denied, protecting your clusters from running potentially malicious software.

-These are just a few of the constraints provided as part of the constraint library that is included with the Policy Controller installation.
-This library contains numerous policies that help enforce best practices and limit risk.
+These are just a few of the constraints provided in the constraint template library included with Policy Controller.
+This library contains numerous policies that you can use to help enforce best practices and limit risk.
+If you require more customization beyond what is available in the constraint template library, you can also create custom constraint templates.

-Constraints can be applied directly to your clusters using the Kubernetes API, or distributed to a set of clusters from a central Git repository by using Config Sync.
+Constraints can be applied directly to your clusters using the Kubernetes API, or distributed to a set of clusters from a source of truth by using Config Sync.

 - Try the free trial of Policy Controller.